-Holding regularly scheduled staff meetings with employees in the workplace will greatly enhance the communication efforts that make up the foundation of the work group.
-Employees who can count on consistently meeting with fellow co-workers and their manager will feel more ownership of the work they do because of the frequent opportunity to communicate with one another at these meetings.
+Holding regularly scheduled staff meetings with employees in the workplace will greatly enhance the communication efforts that make up the foundation of any workgroup.
+Employees who can count on consistently meeting with fellow co-workers and managers will feel more ownership of the work they do because of the frequent opportunity to communicate with one another at these meetings.

 Effective Communication for Managers and Employees

-Staff meetings allow employees to be a part of the decision-making process of the organization because employees can communicate their opinions, ideas, etc., in a structured, yet commonly, accepted, means for doing so.
-While final authority and decision-making belongs to the leadership of an organization, leaders often reach out to their employees for their valuable input.
+Staff meetings allow employees to be a part of the decision-making process of an organization by communicating their opinions, ideas, etc., in a structured yet commonly accepted forum.
+While final authority and decision-making belong to the leadership of an organization, leaders often reach out to their employees for their valuable input.

-- A Need to Cancel Staff Meetings.
-Managers may have occasion to cancel a meeting due to to their own unavoidable scheduling issues or there being no real issues needing staff input at that time.
+- A Need to Cancel Staff Meetings: Managers may have occasion to cancel a meeting due to their own unavoidable scheduling issues or there being no real issues requiring staff input at that time.
 Since it is not effective to have a meeting just for the sake of having a meeting, canceling the meeting is wise because employees will appreciate the freeing up of the time on their schedule to do other work.
 It may be prudent to send out an email to let employees know that they are welcome to speak to the manager one-on-one should they have any unresolved issues they need to discuss.
 Permission to speak to the manager or promoting an "Open Door Policy" after a staff meeting has been unexpectedly cancelled will let the employee know that they do not have to wait until the next meeting to discuss something of importance to them.